The Yukon Grant

 Canada Student Loans and Grants are provided by the Government of Canada to help students pay for post-secondary education.
 The Yukon Department of Education administers the Canada Student Loan and Grant Programs on behalf of the Government of Canada.

-The Yukon information page about Canada Student Loans and Grants.
+The Yukon information page about Canada Student Loans and Grants can be found HERE.

 There are several types of grants available to full-time students.
 To be eligible for any of the grants, you must first qualify for a loan, even if you choose not to take it.